Galactic-FaaS/AlphaAHB-V5-Specification/docs/getting-started.md

-# Getting Started with AlphaAHB V5 (Alpham)
+# Getting Started with Alpha ISA V5 (Alpham)

 ## 🚀 **Quick Start Guide**

-Welcome to the AlphaAHB V5 (Alpham) ISA!
+Welcome to the Alpha ISA V5 (Alpham) ISA!
 This guide will help you get up and running quickly with the most advanced RISC instruction set architecture.

 ## 📋 **Prerequisites**